collab-weave1/Relife/README.md

 ## Testing and Code Quality
 - Frontend linting: eslint.
 - SonarCloud integration via Maven plugin (configured in pom.xml) for vulnerability & code smell scanning.
-Ensure Sonar token is configured in CI.

 ## Troubleshooting
 Slow / delayed responses —
 As backend is hosted on Render, it may spin down due to inactivity.
 First request may take up to ~50s.
 However, I have added a GitHub Actions job `Keep Backend Awake` to prevent it from spining down due to inactivity